-My favorite part of the internship has been working with the rabies vaccination clinics. week into mv internship.
-Velascosoltero and I traveled to the Hopi Reservation to assist with their vaccination the supervision clinic.
-Under veterinarian, I learned to administer the rabies vaccine to both dogs and cats.
+My favorite part of the internship has been working with the rabies vaccination clinics.
+One week into my internship, Jose Velascosoltero and I traveled to the Hopi Reservation to assist with their vaccination clinic.
+Under the supervision of veterinarian, I learned to administer the rabies vaccine to both dogs and cats.
 By the end of the week I had given over 150 vaccines.
 I loved being outside all week long touring the communities and gaining hands-on experience.